-Trail parameters have been developed to align with existing trail types present within the Palmertown Region and are adapted from the NY Parks Trail Development Standards.
+Trail parameters have been developed to align with existing trail types present within the Palmertown Range and are adapted from the NY Parks Trail Development Standards.
 In aggregate, these trail types can accommodate all the use types defined by the Guidance Committee, and can be applied to any trail segment within the trail system.
 During conceptual and detail design, these parameters should be refined based on the specific activity types and site that is being considered.

-Pedestrian-Only Trail like the existing "Nature Trails" within the Palmertown Region.
+Pedestrian-Only Trails are similar to the existing "Nature Trails" within the Palmertown Range.
 These trails are for pedestrians.